Rome Travel Guide

 |---|---|---|---|

-| Colosseum + Forum | Must book | Timed entry drives the whole day | Main anchor |
+| Colosseum + Forum | Must book | Timed entry shapes the whole day | Main anchor |

-| Vatican Museums | Must book | Popular slots can disappear fast | Main anchor |
+| Vatican Museums | Must book | Popular morning slots go quickly | Main anchor |

-| Borghese Gallery | Book ahead | Controlled entry and limited capacity | Upgrade anchor |
+| Borghese Gallery | Book ahead | Limited entry and fixed capacity | Upgrade anchor |

-| Pantheon | Recommended | Useful for cleaner timing | Support stop |
+| Pantheon | Recommended | Useful for cleaner timing in the center | Support stop |

-| Castel Sant’Angelo | Recommended | Good backup near Vatican day | Support stop |
+| Castel Sant’Angelo | Recommended | Easy to fit near a Vatican day | Support stop |

 | Trevi Fountain | Flexible | No ticket, timing matters more than booking | Gap filler |